adamnew123456/myweb/README.rst

 Frontends
 ---------

-There are currently two frontends which are available:
+There are currently three frontends which are available:

 - A Tkinter frontend, which can be run as ``myweb-tk``.
 - A HTML frontend, powered by the ``wsgiref`` module, which can be run as ``myweb-web``.
+- A command-line frontend, which can be run as ``myweb-cli``.
+You can run ``myweb-cli help`` to read up on how to use it.

 Query Syntax
 ------------